Wednesday, June 5, 2024

 In the private sector, particularly for AVM vendors or companies focused on developing automated valuation models for commercial purposes, the primary goal is often to produce the most accurate property values possible.
 In this context, the vendor may prioritize accuracy and modeling performance over concerns about value breaks along a county's stratification or cluster lines.

 Therefore, private-sector AVM vendors may use stratified or cluster sampling techniques to develop their models.
 These methods often lead to more precise and reliable valuations by ensuring a more representative population sample.
-By utilizing these sampling techniques, the model can potentially capture the nuances and variations in property values across different segments of the market, leading to more accurate assessments overall.
+By using these sampling techniques, the model can capture nuances and variations in property values across market segments, leading to more accurate assessments overall.

-While the focus in the private sector may lean toward accuracy and model performance, AVM vendors need to be transparent about their sampling methods and any potential implications of breaks in values along stratification or cluster lines.
+While the focus in the private sector may lean toward accuracy and model performance, AVM vendors need to be transparent about their sampling methods and the potential implications of breaks in values across stratification or cluster boundaries.
 Additionally, vendors should strive to continuously validate and refine their models to ensure they are providing reliable and fair property valuations that meet the needs of their clients and stakeholders.

-Ultimately, the decision to use stratified or cluster sampling in AVM development in the private sector may depend on the specific objectives of the vendor and the desired balance between accuracy, fairness, and market representation in the valuation process.
+Ultimately, the decision to use stratified or cluster sampling for AVM development in the private sector may depend on the vendor's specific objectives and the desired balance among accuracy, fairness, and market representation in the valuation process.

 Crossover – When a Private Vendor Sells to the Public Sector